-code this value

-on the parameter,

-To indicate the presence of this

-feature: FEATURE =

-There is a separate physical ALTCTRL

-control unit path that

-can be used.

-can be used.

-Data comunicati DATACONN

-Data conversion DATACONV

-If you specify DATACONV, you

-must also specify 7-TRACK.

-The tape unit can be used DUALDENS

-at either 800BPI or 1600BPI.

-The 3803 two-channel SHARABLE

-switch is used for partitioning.

-Magnetic tape drives can be

-shared between two processors.

-Do not allocate or unload a

-shared tape drive.

-I

-OFFLINE = YES is forced

-Track type (select only one)

-7-track enables the 3420 to 7-TRACK

-process binary coded decimal

-(BCD) or binary format tapes.

-These tapes are compatible

-with the 727, 729, and 730

-tape drives.

-0 TD ACK exchine the 2420 to

-9-TRACK enables the 3420 to 9-TRACK

-process tapes in 9 track

-format.

-The default is 9-TRACK.
+code this value on the parameter, To indicate the presence of this feature: FEATURE = There is a separate physical control unit path that can be used.
+ALTCTRL Data conversion If you specify DATACONV, you must also specify 7-TRACK.
+DATACONV The tape unit can be used at either 800BPI or 1600BPI.
+DUALDENS The 3803 two-channel switch is used for partitioning.
+Magnetic tape drives can be shared between two processors.
+SHARABLE Do not allocate or unload a shared tape drive.
+OFFLINE = YES is forced Track type (select only one) 7-track enables the 3420 to process binary coded decimal (BCD) or binary format tapes.
+These tapes are compatible with the 727, 729, and 730 tape drives.
+7-TRACK 9-TRACK enables the 3420 to process tapes in 9 track format.
+9-TRACK The default is 9-TRACK.